Makeover your usual veggie dip with this protein-packed Edamame Hummus recipe.

 - 2 tablespoons tahini paste

-- 2 tablespoons water
+- 3 tablespoons water

 - 3 tablespoons fresh lemon juice

-- 2 1/2 tablespoons olive oil
+- 4 ½ tablespoons olive oil

 - 1 clove garlic

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - Place all ingredients into a blender or food processor and process until well combined.
+Store in refrigerator.